WELCOME TO Alpha Exploration

 Acquired the Kerkasha Exploration Licence in January 2018 with extensive airborne geophysical surveys of the Project completed by Thani-Ashanti.
 Leverage the value of the airborne datasets with extensive surface geochemical and geophysical surveys.
 This strategy led to the identification of multiple new Prospects and the Au-Cu-Ag discovery at Anagulu Prospect.

 Carry out a resource definition drill programme at Anagulu Prospect for a Maiden ‘Inferred Resource’.
 Test the chargeability-Resistivity anomalies at depth beneath the current drilling at Anagulu.
 Drill test the most promising Prospects at Kerkasha including the Colonial and Artisanal Gold Mines.

-Acquired and explore a second Exploration License in Eritrea with existing airborne geophysical datasets and then, expand land acquisition and exploration into other parts of the Arabian-Nubian Shield – This will expand exploration opportunities for Alpha, spread investment risk and allow greater opportunity for success.
+Acquire and explore a second Exploration License in Eritrea with existing airborne geophysical datasets and then, expand land acquisition and exploration into other parts of the Arabian-Nubian Shield – This will increase the exploration opportunities for Alpha, spread investment risk and allow greater opportunity for success.